-Estrogen, though commonly believed to be an exclusively “female” hormone, is also found, in smaller amounts, in males.
-Responsible to a large extent for regulating such aspects of the female body as physical appearance and reproductive ability, normal levels of estrogen ensure that the body and its components interact properly to the end of maintaining general health and well-being.
+Estrogen, though commonly believed to be an exclusively “female” hormone, is also found, in smaller quantities, in men.
+Responsible for regulating such aspects of the female body as physical appearance and reproductive ability, normal levels of estrogen ensure that the body and its components interact properly to maintain general health and well-being.

 Fluctuating estrogen levels can wreak havoc on the female body.
 The sections below define “normal” as it relates to estrogen and detail the importance of monitoring estrogen levels.